Adventure along Bosluiskloof Pass in SA

 Can you drive to Bosluiskloof Pass in SA?

 Set high between the Swartberg and the Elandberg mountain ranges, the road to the summit is totally unpaved.
 It’s a challenging drive with more than 60 curves and steep parts with unguarded drop offs.
 Extra caution is required.
-A 4x4 vehicle is required.
+A 4x4 vehicle is recommended.
+It’s a very steep drive hitting a 20% of maximum gradient through some of the ramps.

 How long is Bosluiskloof Pass in SA?